JiangHanchen-NUS/Renforcement-Learning-Notes/Chapter7/Chapter7.md

 <img src="assets/image-20240930120916241.png" alt="image-20240930120916241" style="zoom:50%;" />

+​	Not all states can gain a optimal policy.
+TD only focus on finding a optimal path to reach the target state.
+However, if the expeirence data is enough sufficient, it can still gain optimal policy for every state.

 6. Expected sarsa replaces q<sub>k</sub>(s<sub>t+1</sub>, a<sub>t+1</sub>) with E[q<sub>k</sub>(s<sub>t+1</sub>, A)] = Σ<sub>a</sub>π<sub>t</sub>(a|s<sub>t+1</sub>)q<sub>k</sub>(s<sub>t+1</sub>,a) = v<sub>t</sub>(s<sub>t+1</sub>).
 It can reduce the estimate variance of sarsa for deleting the random variable a<sub>t+1</sub>.
 7. The learning rate should decrease but cannot decrease very fast.